minkphp/docs/en/index.rst

 Basic Browser Interaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-After you've instantiated ``$session`` object, you can control actual browser
+After you've instantiated the ``$session`` object, you can control the actual
-emulator with it:
+browser emulator with it:

 .. code-block:: php